google-research/troyvis/README.md

-# EVA-Perceiver: Efficient Open-Vocabulary Foundation Models for Object Perception
+# Troy-VIS: Towards Real-Time Open-Vocabulary Video Instance Segmentation

 *This is not an officially supported Google product.*

 ## Highlight:

-- EVA-Perceiver is the first **efficient foundation model** family for **open-vocabulary** object perception.
+- Troy-VIS is the first **efficient foundation model** family for **open-vocabulary** object perception.
 It can detect and segment objects of any class in images and track objects of any class in videos.
-- EVA-Perceiver can do open-vocabulary video instance segmentation of more than 1K object categories in **real-time** on A100 GPUs.
+- Troy-VIS can do open-vocabulary video instance segmentation of more than 1K object categories in **real-time** on A100 GPUs.
-- EVA-Perceiver is trained on huge amount of images and videos from different domains, showing strong **zero-shot** perception ability.
+- Troy-VIS is trained on huge amount of images and videos from different domains, showing strong **zero-shot** perception ability.

 ## Getting started